Trevor-/CSTK/README.md

 ### What is this repository NOT for? ###

-* Text editing, making projects, testing projects.
+* Text editing, developing and testing projects.
 Use an appropriate text editor and developing environment for that.

 ### What is this repository for? ###